muratk5n/thirdwave/en/README.md

 *The Bourne Supremacy* is different, that's the true post 9/11 one.
-That movie has scenes JB beating up on black people (actually strangles one) which was key.
+That movie has scenes JB beating up on black people (actually strangles one), so proper message was sent to all fureigners, A-rabs.
 Hey if Bond goes 9/11, Bourne has to do it too.

 ---